alchemy-fr/Phraseanet/README.md

 ## Prerequisites

-- docker-compose >=v1.29.2
-- docker >=v19.03.13
+- docker >=v20.10.24

-In the stack Docker, Docker-Compose included in this repo starts by default in test mode.
+In the stack Docker, Docker Compose included in this repo starts by default in test mode.
 All services are launched in a separate container and except "Phraseanet app" and "workers" containers, it can be replaced by an external service.
 This is especially recommended to use your SGBD (Mariadb or MySql) service for a production use.